manix84/ttt_bomb_vest/README.md

 This is an alternative to the Jihad Bomb, which is incredibly popular in TTT.
 I'm really not comfortable with the name, the description, of the sound effect from this add-on, and I struggled to find an alternative for my after work gaming sessions.

 ## Features
-- No refereneces to Jihad in any of the files or folder structures (except this one).
+- No references to Jihad in any of the files or folder structures (except this one).
 - Your Traitor body get's burned up.
 - Using the Slam Detonator as the trigger.
 - LEEERRROOOOYYYY JEENNKIIIINNNSSS!!!!!!!